 2.2 Report Email Address Business

-You can enter the email address where you want the email address to be sent.
+You can enter the email address where you want the reports to be sent.
 You can also add multiple email recipients to this field, but make sure, they are separated with a comma.

 Note: PRO users will receive their Email Reports to their RankMath.com ID used for activating the license on their website.